Photodynamic Therapy (PDT) in Miami, FL

 - Peeling – peeling of the treated skin could occur several days following the procedure and can be alleviated with the application of a thick, fragrance-free moisturizer.

 Some patients experience mild stinging upon application of the Levulan PDT and during the light or laser treatment.
-Most patients experience no discomfort.
+However, most patients experience no discomfort.

 Photodynamic therapy is performed by board-certified dermatologists at Miami Dermatology and Laser Institute on people living in and around Miami, Fort Lauderdale and Kendall, FL, and other areas in the U.S. If you suffer from acne, photodamaged skin, or pre-cancerous lesions, contact us today to schedule your appointment.